NUMANALBAKIR/Made_By_Numan/README.md

 # Important Notes :
 1. Contents of appsettings.json of project 'Client' are hidden as they are app secrets.
-But, if you are a Job-Employer and would like to run my project, please let me know using email on my resume; I can send you contents of appsettings.json
+But, if you are a Job-Employer and would like to run my project, please let me know by emailing to address on my resume; I can send you contents of appsettings.json

-2. Projects 'Client' (ASP.NET Core MVC), 'API', 'Utility' are complete.
-Project 'Client-Angular' is now under development.
+2. Project 'Client' (ASP.NET Core MVC) and its related contents in project 'API' are complete.
+Project 'Client-Angular' and its related contents in project API are incomplete, as currently under-development.